richorama/richorama.github.io/_posts/2015-10-02-enter-the-browser.md

 If you fire up the application, you should now see your todos written to the console (open the developer tools with `F12`).

+Next we'll look at using [React](https://facebook.github.io/react/) for templating in the browser.